jbrown1618/vector/docs/api/vector.matrixbuilder.md

 |  [toeplitz(firstColumn, firstRow)](./vector.matrixbuilder.toeplitz.md) |  | Constructs a Toeplitz matrix from the specified first column and first row.
 A Toeplitz matrix has constant diagonals.
 If <code>firstRow</code> is not given, then the complex conjugate of <code>firstColumn</code> is assumed.
 The first entry must be real because the first entry of the first column must equal the first entry of the first row. |
 |  [tridiagonal(leftEntries, diagonalEntries, rightEntries)](./vector.matrixbuilder.tridiagonal.md) |  | Constructs a square tridiagonal matrix whose diagonal entries correspond to the entries of <code>diagonalEntries</code>, whose entries in the left-off-diagonal correspond to the entries of <code>leftEntries</code>, and whose entries in the right-off-diagonal correspond fo the entries of <code>rightEntries</code>.
 The off-diagonals must have one fewer entry than the diagonal.
 Throws an error if the dimensions are not correct. |
 |  [zeros(numberOfRows, numberOfColumns)](./vector.matrixbuilder.zeros.md) |  | Constructs a matrix of the specified dimensions, consisting of all zeros |

+## Remarks

+The constructor for this class is marked as internal.
+Third-party code should not call the constructor directly or create subclasses that extend the `MatrixBuilder` class.